zz22394/presto/presto-docs/src/main/sphinx/installation/jdbc.rst

 Presto can be accessed from Java using the JDBC driver.
 The JDBC driver requires Java 1.8.
-Download :download:`jdbc` which contains the JDBC jar.
-Add the jar to the class path of your Java application.
+Download the JDBC driver included in **presto_client_pkg.141t.tar.gz** from :download:`teradata-presto`.
+Add the JDBC jar to the class path of your Java application.
 The following JDBC URL formats are supported:

 .. code-block:: none